-Meanwhile, a second set of canals soon appeared just south of Kinney's.
+Soon, a second set of canals appeared just south of Kinney's.
 Linking up with the existing network through the Grand Canal, these Short Line canals (named after the interurban Venice Short Line) were apparently built to capitalize on the success of Kinney's development.
 Their origins are uncertain, but work started soon after Venice of America's 1905 grand opening, and by 1910 real estate promoters Strong & Dickinson and Robert Marsh were selling lots in what they named the Venice Canal Subdivision.
 Built almost as an afterthought, these six watercourses are the only Venice canals that survive today.

 Residents resisted the move.
 Those who lived along the canals worried that their homes would lose their waterfront appeal, and many in the community questioned the logic of a city with the name of Venice but no canals.
 Most importantly, property owners rebelled against a special assessment that would be levied on their holdings to finance the conversion.

-By the end of the year, Venice's original canals had been filled in and paved over.
-(The six canals built to the south of Venice of America were spared, as the area was insufficiently populated to levy the necessary property assessment.)
-The former swimming lake became a traffic circle, and little evidence remains today of the roads' former lives as saltwater canals.
-Even the names were changed.
+Entombed beneath a layer of asphalt, the former lagoon became a traffic circle, and little evidence remains today of the roads' former lives as saltwater canals.
+As if to protect the waterways' former identities, even their names were changed.
 Aldebaran Canal became Market Street; Coral Canal, Main Street; Venus Canal, San Juan Avenue; Lion Canal, Windward Avenue.
 Only Grand Canal retained its former name, becoming Grand Avenue.

 L.A. as Subject is an association of more than 230 libraries, museums, official archives, cultural institutions, and private collectors.
 Hosted by the USC Libraries, L.A. as Subject is dedicated to preserving and telling the sometimes-hidden stories and histories of the Los Angeles region.
-Our posts here provide a view into the archives of individuals and institutions whose collections inform the great narrativein all its complex facetsof Southern California.
-Follow us on Facebook and Twitter to discover more.